Tres Hermanas Artist Residency

 Q: Is the dome heated?

-A: The dome is unheated; nights can be cool, especially in November and February.
+A: The dome is unheated; nights can be cool, especially in December, January and February.
 We provide blankets and recommend warm layers.

 Q: Can I bring a partner or guest?